Preview in:

 The Issues with Generative AI

-- Deepfakes and Misinformation: Fake images and videos can be used to scam people, spread misinformation, and manipulate social media algorithms.
+- Deepfakes and Misinformation: Fake images and videos can be used to scam people, spread misinformation, and manipulate social media algorithms—directly affecting trust, reach, and performance across platforms like Facebook, especially in Facebook marketing campaigns.

 - Copyright and Intellectual Property: The rise of AI-generated art raises questions about copyright.
 Can an AI be considered the author of its creations?
 How do we protect the rights of artists whose work is used to train these models?